iadgovuser51/HIRS/package/flatpak-aca/README.md

 # Repo Steps

+## Flatpak runtimes and extension dependencies for aca install
+	flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
+	flatpak install flathub org.freedesktop.Platform//21.08 org.freedesktop.Sdk//21.08
+	flatpak install flathub org.freedesktop.Sdk.Extension.openjdk8//21.08

 ## From inside the folder where the manifests resides (org.hirs.aca.yml), run the following command to put the flatpak app in a local repo
 	flatpak-builder --repo=/some/dir/flatpak-repo/ --user --install --force-clean build-dir org.hirs.aca.yml

 ## Note:
 	The --repo=/path/folder flat points to a directory where you want a repo created and the flatpak app stored.
-	Then upload the repo folder

 ## Exporting a flatpak build-bundle for install
 	flatpak build-bundle /some/dir/flatpak-repo/ hirs.aca.flatpak org.hirs.aca

-## Flatpak runtimes and extension dependencies for aca
-	flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
-	flatpak install flathub org.freedesktop.Platform//21.08 org.freedesktop.Sdk//21.08
+## Installing from build bundle
-	flatpak install flathub org.freedesktop.Sdk.Extension.openjdk8//21.08
+	flatpak install hirs.aca.flatpak

-## Adding a remote repo where repo folder was uploaded and installing
+## Adding a remote repo where repo folder was uploaded, then install
 	flatpak remote-add  hirs https://website.com/flatpak-repo/ --no-gpg-verify
 	sudo flatpak install org.hirs.aca

-	Note: sudo flatpak install is needede if no gpg key was created
+	Note: sudo flatpak install is needed if no gpg key was created

-## Installing from build bundle
-	flatpak install org.hirs.aca